denizyuret/Knet.jl/docs/intro.rst

 in parameter space that maximally increases the loss.
 Then we move the parameters in the opposite direction.
 Here is a simple function that performs these steps:

-..
-   TODO: remove the ! from update! ?
-   TODO: have an objective function instead of a loss function?

-..
-Using these, we can write a simple training script:

 .. testcode::